timeprism/introduction/README.md

 The day is split into seven 'winds' (pronounced as in winding a clock).

 Seconds are the smallest units, and are the same duration as conventional seconds.
-The jext largest unit is a nit.
+The next largest unit is a bit.
 Then a play, then a sharp, and finally a wind.

 - Bit is ten seconds plus one extra second = 11s
 - Play is eleven bits = 121s